Basic Guide to Testing Memory in UbuntuWritten on January 16, 2020 by Ben Bohnen

 Functioning outside of the operating system is necessary because it frees up almost all of the memory that would have been in-use by the operating system; this enables the software to examine as much of the memory as possible.
 Memtest86+ is included by default in Ubuntu installations as well as other major distributions of Linux.
 If Memtest has not been included in your distribution of Linux, then you can use a USB thumbdrive to create a portable test drive to boot from and run the test.

 To create a bootable drive, Click Here!
-(Only if you're not using the GRUB menu).
+(Do this if you do not have access to the GRUB menu, or if your motherboard does not have legacy support).

 Here is a direct link to the Memtest86 download: